Emin Alper: Influences

 At 18, Emin Alper was stirred upon watching Emir Kusturica’s Time of the Gypsies, which made him, in his own words, “aware of the magic of cinema.”
 He is influenced by the works of Luchino Visconti, Rainer Werner Fassbinder and Michael Haneke.

 The storyline of Ahmet’s relation with the stray dog he adopts is inspired by Thomas Mann’s story A Man and His Dog.

 Cinematic style

-Through his analytical background and deep insight to Turkish history, Alper has developed a unique approach and style in filmmaking, gaining him widespread local and international recognition.
-Both Beyond the Hill (2012) and Frenzy (2015) feature sociological parables; a marked interest of Alper’s.
+Alper's style blends his analytical background and knowledge of Turkish history.
+He has an interest in sociological parables, which feature in both Beyond the Hill (2012) and Frenzy (2015).

 In an interview at the Venice Film Festival, Alper defines his style as “paranoia and dream versus reality.”
 Boyd van Hoeij in the Hollywood Reporter mirrors the director’s cinematic signature, writing “Some of these might be subjective point-of-view shots, or dreams, nightmares or hallucinations...since the film’s real world isn't as clearly defined, with Istanbul really seeming to be in the grip of increasing chaos and paranoia...”
 Besides blurring the lines between dream and reality, Alper plays with color and texture, creating a sense of psychic claustrophobia, made all the more tangible by the sound work of conceptual Turkish musician Cevdet Erek.